- Assistant Professor

 Our Bachelor of Science in Civil Engineering program was designed for students interested in becoming well-rounded engineers.
 Our department focuses on interdisciplinary education.
 That means you won’t just learn civil engineering.
 Instead, you’ll get a much broader perspective.

-What it’s like to be a Jimmie in the Engineering Department?
+What’s it like to be a Jimmie in the Engineering Department?

 Communication is big in our department.
 It’s one thing to be able to solve problems.
 Communicating your ideas and effectively conveying their impact – that’s an entirely different skill.
 One that’s extremely important when you’re a civil engineer.